laravel/docs/migrations.md

     Schema::disableForeignKeyConstraints();

 > {note} SQLite disables foreign key constraints by default.
-Make sure to enable them before attempting to create foreign keys in your migrations.
+When using SQLite, make sure to enable foreign key support before attempting to create them in your migrations.